PatrickStrzelczyk/Hotel-Booking-and-Management-Platform/README.md

 ---

 ## Reflection
-This project provided valuable experience in applying theoretical knowledge to a real-world system, emphasizing the importance of clear documentation, planning, and risk awareness in building scalable, reliable applications.
+This project provided valuable experience in applying theoretical knowledge to a real world system, emphasizing the importance of clear documentation, planning, and risk awareness in building scalable, reliable applications.